larrybotha/testing-javascript/03-javascript-mocking-fundamentals/README.md

    use `mock.mockReset()`. `mock.mockRestore()` is only available for mocks created with `jest.spyOn`

+   `jest.mock` can be placed anywhere in the file, and Jest will hoist it to the top of the file.

    ***

    `jest.mock` takes control of the entire module requiring system.
 This can be